russelljjarvis/teiili/docs/scripts/Getting started.rst

 .. note:: Replace myenv with the desired name for your virtual environment

-- If you want to use CTXCTL_ add the particular python version to the conda environment
+..note:: If you want to use CTXCTL_ add the particular python version to the conda environment

 .. code-block:: bash